Affiliate Disclosure: As an Amazon Associate I earn from qualifying purchases. Details

 Proven vs Unproven Quality

-Probably the most significant factor determining the difference between high-end and affordable tourbillons is the proven quality.
+Probably the most significant factor determining the difference between high-end tourbillons and affordable ones is the proven quality.

 Swiss watchmaking history stretches to centuries, whereas China has been truly active in the industry for only a couple of decades.